- What is shea butter?

 7. What color is shea butter?

 Unrefined shea butter has an earthy or nutty scent.
-The refined version of our shea butter has been stripped of color and fragrance.
+The refined version of our shea butter has been stripped of color and odor.

 8. What scent does shea butter have?